This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Infant brain damage can occur due to complications related to pregnancy, labor, and delivery.
 It can lead to lifelong conditions, such as cerebral palsy, learning disabilities, or even physical paralysis.
 An infant brain damage lawsuit is a way to get justice and compensation for the child.

 Brain damage is either acquired or congenital.
 Acquired brain damage occurs when one or more factors trigger brain cell death.
-This is most often caused during childbirth by asphyxiation or oxygen deprivation.[1]
+This is most often caused during childbirth by hypoxic ischemic encephalopathy oxygen deprivation in the brain.[1]

 Get Matched with a Leading Birth Injury Attorney in Your Area